 - Custom site maps and excel sheets illustrating inventory findings.

 - Detailed analysis of inventory data and recommended next steps for tree care.

 - Support implementing actions to reach Neighborhood Tree Plan goals.

-Once an inventory of neighborhood street trees is complete, neighborhoods use the data to create a management plan with concrete action items to improve neighborhood tree canopy.
+With the completion of neighborhood street trees inventories, neighborhoods use the data to create a Tree Plan with concrete action items to improve neighborhood tree canopy.
 Urban Forestry helps neighborhoods implement the action items they choose to move forward with.
 A list of possible action items is here.

 Some example action items are:

 - Neighborhood pruning and young tree care workshops

 - Educational tree walks or tree bike tours